dfinity/portal/docs/motoko/intro/04-Integers.md

 ## Nat

 Nats are "whole" positive numbers.
-By default positive whole nunbers are casted to type `Nat`.
+By default positive whole numbers are casted to type `Nat`.

 ```motoko
 1 // 1 : Nat